 - Financial Report –

-- The cheques at the meeting were authorised, and there is £42,518 in the bank, and the end of year accounts have been sent to the external auditor following the public Finance Meeting held on the 5th June 2017.
+- The cheques at the meeting were authorised, and there is £65,109.88 in the bank.
+However, the S106 money of £21,911.70 will soon be spent on the new playground equipment out of parish council’s bank account.
+The Clerk is waiting for the end of year accounts to be returned from the external auditor following the public Finance Meeting held on the 5th June 2017.

 - Community News –